-An ISA is a tax-efficient way to save or invest.
+An ISA is a tax-efficient way to save or invest, as interest or returns are tax-free.
 For the current tax year, you can place up to £20,000 into ISAs, choosing one account or spreading the allowance across several.